Joshabracks/Lycan-DB/lycan/README.md

 Compares a "crypt": parameter with a string and returns a Promise.
 If the string is a match, will return true otherwise, it will return false.

 **RELATIONSHIPS**
-Currently Unfinished
+The model validation "type" accepts "ManyToMany", "OneToMany", "ManyToOne" and "OneToOne" and requires an additional "group" validation within the same parameter in order to function correctly.

-The model validation "type" accepts "ManyToMany" and "OneToMany" and requires an additional "group" validation within the same parameter in order to function correctly.
-(Future support will include "OneToOne" and "ManyToMany")
+Deleting relationships is not yet complete.
+In order ot remove a relationships, a "false" boolean must be passed in the place of an existing relationship.

 curator.json
 ```